ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ## Roughtime Tag Registry

-IANA is requested to create a new registry entitled "Roughtime Tag Registry".
+IANA is requested to create a new top-level registry entitled "Roughtime Tag Registry".
 Entries SHALL have the following fields:

 Tag (REQUIRED): A 32-bit unsigned integer in hexadecimal format.